Resources

 British Association for Counselling & Psychotherapy

-BOOK: Book explaining death in words young children can understand
+FACTUAL: Books (various titles) explaining death in words young children can understand by Elke Thompson.

 Ataloss.org: Being a Bereaved Parent Supporting a Bereaved Child

-BOOK: A simple, heartfelt and ultimately uplifting book for anyone coping with loss.
+NOVEL/STORY: A simple, heartfelt and ultimately uplifting book for anyone coping with loss told from the perspective of a child.

 WEBSITE: This is a useful website offering help for those dealing with a traumatic event including bereavement where it has happened in traumatic circumstances.